HANWAG_Logo_small_Box_rgb

 Step 2: wash inside and rinse with clean water.

-2 Cleaning walking boots – the inside
+2 Cleaning the inside

 Outdoor footwear generally gets dirty on the outside.
 However, in bad weather, groundwater and mud can get inside the boot too.
 The same goes for dust, sand, grit or pine needles.